doceazedo/ssn/README.md

 These are known issues with the current setup of this project:

 - As you restart your instance multiple times, a gigantic build cache will form until your containers are out of space.
 When that happens, run `docker system prune -af --volumes` to delete all your docker containers and volumes.
+- Docker image building and publishing are not currently configured.
+Therefore, deployment requires manual steps and can take up to 10 minutes to complete.

 ## 🤝 Contributing

-First of all, thank you for your interest in making SSN.gg better!
+First of all, thank you for your interest in making SSN better!
 Contributions are always welcomed.
 Feel free to [open an issue](https://github.com/doceazedo/ssn/issues) with your suggestion or bug report, preferably in Brazilian Portuguese.
 Please, read our [contribution guidelines](CONTRIBUTING.md) before working on an issue.

 ## 📝 License

-The SSN.gg project is licensed under the [GPLv3 License](LICENSE).
+The SSN project is licensed under the [GPLv3 License](LICENSE).